Using the Training View

 Choose the staining and slice

-Focus on one staining at a time, because each staining has its own independent classifier.
+Focus on one staining at a time because each staining has its own classifier.

 Understand the viewer

-Classified cells appear green for ON and red for OFF.
+Classified examples appear green for ON and red for OFF.

-When you label a cell, it is added as a training sample.
+When you label a cell or candidate, it is added as a training sample.

-You can also relabel or remove samples when needed.
+You can relabel or remove samples when needed.

 Select and label many cells